17SABT71M3/stealth-paste/README.md

 - Press Ctrl+Q to enable/disable function
 - Is disabled automatically after 2 minute

-Multi-line paste does not work with special paste enabled it only pastes the first line of copied text`
+Multi-line paste does not work with special paste enabled<br>
+it only pastes the first line of copied text